Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited.

 1936 - The Seff House Renovations, 605 North Arden, Beverly Hills CA. Sold to Anne and David Bell.
 Sold in 2001 to Jeff Shahram.
 Sold in 2001 to Bijan and Shahdokht Dokhanian.

 1937 - The Gisela Bennati Cabin, Lake Arrowhead CA. Commissioned 1934.
-This is considered the first A-frame house in America.
-The style did not catch on until some 20 years later.
+Her husband's name, known only at A., was on the original plans.
+This is considered America's first A-frame house, a style that did not catch on elsewhere until 20 years later.

 1937 - The Henwar Rodakiewicz House, 9121 Alta Cedro Drive, Los Angeles CA. Sold in 2003 to Jacqueline Monash.
 Restored, but not in much sympathy with Schindler's original design.

 1938 - The Peter Yates and Frances Mullen Studio remodel, 1735 Micheltorena Street, Los Angeles CA. Later made into a duplex.
 Sold in 1996 to current owner Thom Andersen who undid the duplex and did a restoration.
 Photos by Roger Straus III/ESTO.

 1938 - The A. L. Bubeshko Apartments, 2036 Griffith Park Boulevard, Los Angeles CA. The building on the right was built first.
 The left building was added by Schindler in 1941.
 Sold to Joe DeMarie and Madeleine Brand.
 Bottom two photos by Andrea Minton.

 1938 - The Jane Storm House, Los Angeles CA. Unbuilt.